Ss Peter and Paul Orthodox Church

 Thank you for visiting our website!

 We are an English-speaking Orthodox parish.
 We welcome visitors and would love to have you come visit us in person.
-Our services are in English.

 Saints Peter and Paul Orthodox Church is part of the Antiochian Orthodox Christian Archdiocese of North America and is part of the ancient Patriarchate of Antioch.
 Saints Peter and Paul is currently overseen by His Eminence, Metropolitan SABA, Metropolitan of all North America.